as4529/gp3/README.md

 ## Roadmap

-**In Progress:
+**In Progress:**

-Kernel optimization with SVI
+•Kernel optimization with SVI
-"Deep Kernel Learning" example
+•"Deep Kernel Learning" example

-**Next:
+**Next:**

-Exploit Toeplitz Structure with FFT (as described in "massively scalable GPs") Inference for Multi-output GPs
+•Exploit Toeplitz Structure with FFT (as described in "massively scalable GPs") •Inference for Multi-output GPs
-Inference for Deep GPs
+•Inference for Deep GPs

 ## References